Alphonsus Liguori: Congregation of the Most Holy Redeemer

 On 9 November 1732, he founded the Congregation of the Most Holy Redeemer, when Sister Maria Celeste Crostarosa told him that it had been revealed to her that he was the one that God had chosen to found the congregation.
 He founded the congregation with the charism of preaching popular missions in the city and the countryside.
 Its goal was to teach and preach in the slums of cities and other poor places.
-They also fought Jansenism, a heresy that preached an excessive moral rigorism: "the penitents should be treated as souls to be saved rather than as criminals to be punished".
-He is said never to have refused absolution to a penitent.
+The congregation also strongly opposed the development of Jansenism, a theological movement that to Alphonsus seem to exhibit excessive moral rigorism: "the penitents should be treated as souls to be saved rather than as criminals to be punished".
+He is said never to have refused absolution to a penitent himself.

 A gifted musician and composer, he wrote many popular hymns and taught them to the people in parish missions.
 In 1732, while he was staying at the Convent of the Consolation, one of his order's houses in the small city of Deliceto in the province of Foggia in Southeastern Italy, Liguori wrote the Italian carol "Tu scendi dalle stelle" ("From Starry Skies Descending") in the musical style of a pastorale.
 The version with Italian lyrics was based on his original song written in Neapolitan, which began Quanno nascette Ninno ("When the child was born").
 As it was traditionally associated with the zampogna, or large-format Italian bagpipe, it became known as Canzone d'i zampognari, the "Carol of the Bagpipers".

-Bishop of Sant' Agata de Goti
+Bishop of Sant' Agata de Goti and final years

 Liguori was consecrated Bishop of Sant'Agata dei Goti in 1762.
 He tried to refuse the appointment by using his age and infirmities as arguments against his consecration.
 He wrote sermons, books, and articles to encourage devotion to the Blessed Sacrament and the Blessed Virgin Mary.
 He first addressed ecclesiastical abuses in the diocese, reformed the seminary and spiritually rehabilitated the clergy and faithful.
 He suspended those priests who celebrated Mass in less than 15 minutes and sold his carriage and episcopal ring to give the money to the poor.
-In the last years of his life, he suffered a painful sickness and bitter persecution from his fellow priests, who dismissed him from the Congregation that he had founded.

-Death

-By May 1775, Alphonus was "deaf, blind, and laden with so many infirmities, that he has no longer even the appearance of a man", and his resignation was accepted by the recently crowned Pope Pius VI.
+By May 1775, Alphonus was "deaf, blind, and laden with so many infirmities, that he has no longer even the appearance of a man", and his resignation was finally accepted by the recently crowned Pope Pius VI.
 He continued to live with the Redemptorist community in Pagani, Italy, where he died on 1 August 1787.
+His remains are now in display in the parochial church in Pagani.